mishqatabid/Window-Log-Forensics-Tool/README.md

 Forensilog is a sophisticated tool designed for the analysis and modification of Windows Event Log files.
 Developed with a user-friendly C# GUI, Forensilog allows users to efficiently work with and manage Windows log files, enhancing their ability to conduct thorough forensic investigations and system audits.

-**Notes**: It is highly recommended to read the documentation before using this tool to ensure effective and correct usage.
+**Note**: It is highly recommended to read the documentation before using this tool to ensure effective and correct usage.

 ## Functionality